-This year, I decided to give hot chocolate themed gifts instead of a slurry of cookies, which included a homemade dark chocolate hot cocoa mix, hot cocoa cookies topped with homemade marshmallows (coming soon!), and these Homemade Marshmallows with Chocolate and Peppermint.
+This year, I decided to give hot chocolate themed gifts instead of a slurry of cookies, which included a homemade dark chocolate hot cocoa mix, hot cocoa cookies topped with homemade marshmallows, and these Homemade Marshmallows with Chocolate and Peppermint.

-Clearly I made up for lost time in the chocolate peppermint department once I got on break from school, as I made a batch of Peppermint Bark, Dark Chocolate Peppermint Mocha Cupcakes, and these marshmallows within two days of one another.
+Clearly I made up for lost time in the chocolate peppermint department once I got on break from school, as I made a batch of Peppermint Bark, Peppermint Brownies, and these marshmallows within two days of one another.

 Getting back to these marshmallows now…it’s completely worth the time making your own.
 It’s nice knowing exactly what ingredients are going into them, which is basically sugar on top of sugar with sugar on top, but there’s no chemicals or preservatives.

-- 1 cup water, divided
+- 1 cup water divided

 - 3 envelopes unflavored gelatin

-- 2 cups granulated sugar
+- 1 1/2 cups granulated sugar

 - 1 cup light corn syrup

-- ¼ teaspoon sea salt
+- 1/4 teaspoon sea salt

-- 2 teaspoons pure vanilla extract
+- 2 teaspoons peppermint extract

-- 2-3 cups powdered sugar, sifted
+- 2-3 cups powdered sugar sifted

-- 1 cup dark chocolate, melted (I used Guittard extra dark chocolate chips)
+- 1 cup dark chocolate chips

 - Crushed candy canes or Peppermint Crunch

 - Scrape the mixture into the prepared pan and spread as evenly as possible.
-Sprinkle with 3 more tablespoons of sifted powdered sugar, and let stand uncovered for 12 hours.
+Sprinkle with 3 more tablespoons of sifted powdered sugar, and let stand uncovered for 8-12 hours.